-A point which some speakers have raised or reiterated has our special attention: that of trade and environment.
-As a country of the Sahel, Mauritania would wish that, under that heading, particular attention should be paid to the phenomenon of desertification that threatens the Sahel countries.
+A point which some speakers have raised has our special attention: that of trade and environment.
+As a country of the Sahel, Mauritania would wish that, under that heading, particular attention should be paid to the phenomenon of desertification that threatens our country and the whole of the continent.

-Mauritania, as a signatory of the Universal Declaration of Human Rights, a Member of the International Labour Organisation and a pluralistic democracy, fully subscribes to the values of the Social Clause as the European Union and the Ministers of France and Belgium understood it; however, we cannot agree to extending that notion to a levelling of wage costs on a world-wide scale.
+Mauritania, as a signatory of the Universal Declaration of Human Rights, a Member of the International Labour Organisation and a pluralistic democracy, fully subscribes to the values of the social clause as the European Union and the Ministers of France and Belgium understood it; however, we cannot agree to extending that notion to a levelling of wage costs on a worldwide scale.
 The difference in wage costs is one of the few advantages which the countries of the South possess.

-As to the application of the Uruguay Round Agreements, the transitional stage adopted for the third-world countries would not allow any readjustment of our economies unless, during the stage, aid was increased, debt reduced and certain export stabilization mechanisms adopted, in particular those provided by the Lomé Convention for the ACT countries.
-In calm and confidence we commit ourselves to the new structure of international trade in the hope of seeing exclusion, discrimination and embargo outlawed forever.
+As to the application of the Uruguay Round Agreements, the transitional phase adopted for the third-world countries would not allow any readjustment of our economies unless, during that stage, aid was increased, debt reduced and certain export stabilization mechanisms adopted, in particular those provided by the Lomé Convention for the ACP countries.

+With calm and confidence we commit ourselves to the new structure of international trade in the hope of seeing exclusion, discrimination and embargo outlawed forever.

-I cannot end this brief statement without expressing my gratitude to the Director-General of GATT and all his team, who have given us their help whenever we wanted it.
+I cannot end this brief statement without expressing all my gratitude to the Director-General of GATT and all his team, who have given us their help whenever we wanted it.